microsoft/z3guide/website/docs-smtlib/03 - strategies/03 - tactics.md

 (get-model)
 ```

-Now, we show how to implement a solver for integer arithmetic using SAT.
-The solver is complete only for problems where every variable has a lower and upper bound.
+We now show how to implement a solver for integer arithmetic using SAT.
+The solver is complete only for problems where every variable has a lower and upper bound:

 ```z3
 (declare-const x Int)